BridgesPrivateDectectivesInc/tg-autoclicker/README.md

 - Status indicator.
 - Always above all windows
 # Installation
+Download 'autoclicker_.exe' and then run the program!
+Please report bugs to me.
+# Alt.
+Install
 Go to python.org and download the latest version of python. install it into your PATH so you can use pip commands!
 Then, type this into command prompt.
 ```bash
 pip install pyautogui
 ```
 Then, download autoclicker.py and run it!
-Please report any errors to me!